skramm/homog2d/docs/homog2d_manual.md

 This type holds an arbitrary ellipse.
-We follow here the traditional parametrization for the API: center point, semi-major and semi-minor distances, and angle between main axis and horizontal axis.
+We follow here the traditional parametrization for the API: center point, semi-major (a) and semi-minor (b) distances, and angle between main axis and horizontal axis.

 ![ellipse1](ellipse1.png)